CJSanon/Twitter-Sentiment-Analyzer/readme.md

 # Twitter Sentiment Analyzer

 ## Project Description
-A user logs into the application and can search tweets with given keywords; returned tweets are shown with a color for sentiments..
+A user logs into the application and can search tweets with given keywords; returned tweets are shown with a color for sentiments.

 ## How It Works